Yersinia pestis: In humans and other susceptible hosts

-Pathogenesis due to Y. pestis infection of mammalian hosts is due to several factors, including an ability of these bacteria to suppress and avoid normal immune system responses such as phagocytosis and antibody production.
+Pathogenesis due to Y. pestis infection of mammalian hosts is due to several factors, including the ability of these bacteria to suppress and avoid normal immune system responses such as phagocytosis and antibody production.
 Flea bites allow for the bacteria to pass the skin barrier.
-Y. pestis expresses a plasmin activator that is an important virulence factor for pneumonic plague and that might degrade on blood clots to facilitate systematic invasion.
-Many of the bacteria's virulence factors are antiphagocytic in nature.
+Y. pestis expresses a plasmin activator that is an important virulence factor for pneumonic plague and that might degrade blood clots to facilitate systemic invasion.
+Many of the bacteria's virulence factors are antiphagocytic.
 Two important antiphagocytic antigens, named F1 (fraction 1) and V or LcrV, are both important for virulence.
 These antigens are produced by the bacterium at normal human body temperature.
 Furthermore, Y. pestis survives and produces F1 and V antigens while it is residing within white blood cells such as monocytes, but not in neutrophils.
 Natural or induced immunity is achieved by the production of specific opsonic antibodies against F1 and V antigens; antibodies against F1 and V induce phagocytosis by neutrophils.

 In addition, the type-III secretion system (T3SS) allows Y. pestis to inject proteins into macrophages and other immune cells.
 These T3SS-injected proteins, called Yersinia outer proteins (Yops), include Yop B/D, which form pores in the host cell membrane and have been linked to cytolysis.
 The YopO, YopH, YopM, YopT, YopJ, and YopE are injected into the cytoplasm of host cells by T3SS into the pore created in part by YopB and YopD.
 The injected Yops limit phagocytosis and cell signaling pathways important in the innate immune system, as discussed below.
 In addition, some Y. pestis strains are capable of interfering with immune signaling (e.g., by preventing the release of some cytokines).

-Y. pestis proliferates inside lymph nodes, where it is able to avoid destruction by cells of the immune system such as macrophages.
+Y. pestis proliferates inside lymph nodes, where it can avoid destruction by cells of the immune system such as macrophages.
 The ability of Y. pestis to inhibit phagocytosis allows it to grow in lymph nodes and cause lymphadenopathy.
 YopH is a protein tyrosine phosphatase that contributes to the ability of Y. pestis to evade immune system cells.
 In macrophages, YopH has been shown to dephosphorylate p130Cas, Fyb (FYN binding protein) SKAP-HOM and Pyk, a tyrosine kinase homologous to FAK.
 YopH also binds the p85 subunit of phosphoinositide 3-kinase, the Gab1, the Gab2 adapter proteins, and the Vav guanine nucleotide exchange factor.